 Successful campus events require attention to detail and advance planning.
 In order to aid you in the event planning process and make sure your event runs as smoothly as possible, we have created the following resource guides:

 In addition to these guides, all event planners should review the Freedom of Expression Policy and be aware of all other campus and departmental policies that may apply to their events.

 Student Events Summit

-Student Events Summit was created with better communication in mind to better support student planners during the programming proposal process.
+Student Events Summit exists to create better communication and support for student planners during the programming proposal process.
 The events summit serves three purposes: